Caprese Couscous Stuffed Tomatoes

 The prep time for these stuffed tomatoes is about twenty minutes and the cook time is 25 minutes.
 Let’s get started!

-Begin by cooking the couscous if you haven’t done that already.
+Cook the couscous.
 It’s easy to cook.
 Simply bring water to a boil, add the couscous, cover the pan, turn off the heat and steam for five minutes.

-Mix the stuffing ingredients: couscous, mozzarella, Parmesan, and seasonings.
+Make stuffing.
+Lightly mix the couscous, mozzarella, Parmesan, and seasonings.

 While it may look like a grain, couscous is really a very small pasta made of crushed durum wheat seminola.
 It originated in North Africa and is traditionally served with stews (Wikipedia).